patrikeh/go-deep/README.md

 - Supports batch training in parallel
 - Bias nodes

 Networks are modeled as a set of neurons connected through synapses.
-Consequently not the fastest implementation, but hopefully an intuitive one.
-No GPU computations - this is more or less useless for any large scale applications.
+No GPU computations - don't use this for any large scale applications.

 Todo:
 - Dropout